Dezmo767/internship/Rapport_TCP_Dump_Tunes.md

 reminder:

+Command | Effect
+--- | ---
 sudo | launch command as root
---- | ---
 tcpdump | launch tcpdump application
 -i any | tcpdump option to use all network interfaces -n | tcpdump option to